 When you file your federal income tax return, your goal should be to submit an accurate return to the IRS without having to file amended forms.
 Despite your best efforts, mistakes can happen.
-When you file a tax return with a mistake on it, the IRS has the power to impose penalties on you, even if you aren't trying to commit tax fraud.
+When you file a tax return with an error on it, the IRS has the power to levy penalties on you, even if you aren't trying to commit tax fraud.

 Tax Return Mistakes vs. Committing Tax Fraud